stoneskin/ASPdotNetCoreMVCMultipleSPA/README.md

 In VS2019, run the application in IIS Express, the new web site with TypeScript will working.

+Please see more details on the [reference tutorial](https://docs.microsoft.com/en-us/visualstudio/javascript/tutorial-aspnet-with-typescript?view=vs-2019)

 ## 2 Add Multiple Page and add ts for each page

 ### 2.1 Add multiple controllers and views and add some ts files